luminus-framework/luminus/resources/md/clojurescript.md

       middleware/wrap-base))
 ```

-We would need to pass the token along with the request.
+We would now need to pass the CSRF token along with the request.
 One way to do this is to pass the token in the `x-csrf-token` header in the request with the value of the token.

 To do that we'll first need to set the token as a hidden field on the page: